Radiance Fields from Photons: Introduction

 \textbf{Scope and Limitations:} In this work, we take the first steps towards demonstrating that building scene representations at the granularity of individual photons enables high-fidelity view synthesis and 3D reconstructions in extremely challenging scenarios that were hitherto considered impossible.
 Even under normal conditions, we show that quanta radiance fields enable better reconstruction and view extrapolation as compared to their conventional counterparts.
-Finally, we show results both using simulations and captured using our prototype single-photon camera in a wide range of imaging scenarios.
+We show results on a wide range of imaging scenarios using both simulations and real captures using our prototype single-photon camera.
+Finally, we extend these ideas for use with the Gaussian splatting framework.

 Thinking about radiance fields at the photon level may simultaneously address many of the common problems faced by neural radiance representations, however, many challenges remain.
 While single-photon cameras are becoming more common, this technology is not yet fully mature.
-Notably, current-generation sensors have limited resolution, lack color filter arrays, and incur high memory requirements.
+Notably, current-generation sensors have limited resolution, lack color filter arrays\footnote{The color results shown here are in simulation.}, and incur high memory requirements.
 Further, although the proposed pose optimization scheme improves the reconstruction quality, poses still need to be initialized using conventional techniques.
 In some settings, this could become a limiting factor as conventional structure-from-motion techniques may fail before single-photon sensing.
 Addressing these limitations is necessary before QRFs can be widely adopted, and therefore are important next steps.